eivholt/edgeai-synthetic-cosmos-predict/README.md

-# Creating object detection model for edge AI using synthetic training images created with Nvidia Cosmos-predict1
+# Creating object detection model for edge AI using synthetic training images created with NVIDIA Cosmos-Predict2

 ## Preface
-Nvidia has released a family of World Fundation Models (WFMs).
+NVIDIA has released a family of World Foundation Models (WFMs).
 All models have to some degree overlapping areas of use and can be combined for an efficient pipeline.
 This article is about **Cosmos Predict**, **Cosmos Transfer** and **Cosmos Reason** are covered in separate articles.

 - [**Cosmos Transfer**](https://github.com/nvidia-cosmos/cosmos-transfer1) can amplify text and video input to create variations of environment and lighting conditions for training data for visual AI.
 Multiple input signals enable control of physics-aware world generation.
 We can compose a 3D scene in NVIDIA Omniverse and have Cosmos Transfer create the variation needed to train robust models for visual computing.
 - [**Cosmos Reason**](https://github.com/nvidia-cosmos/cosmos-reason1) is capable of reasoning based on spatial and temporal understanding of multimodal input.
-It can interpet what a sensor is seeing and predict consequences.
+It can interpret what a sensor is seeing and predict consequences.
 It can also be a helpful tool to automatically evaluate the quality of synthetic training data.
 - [**Cosmos Predict**](https://github.com/nvidia-cosmos/cosmos-predict2) can create training data, both single image and video clip, for visual AI based on text- and image input.

 All models are pre-trained for autonomous vehicle and robotic scenarios, and support post-training for specific use cases.

 ## Prerequisites
 - Python
-- Optional: Access to Nvidia GPU with at least 32 GB VRAM
+- Optional: Access to NVIDIA GPU with at least 32 GB VRAM
-- Optional: Nvidia Omniverse Isaac Sim
+- Optional: NVIDIA Omniverse Isaac Sim

 ## What to expect
-This tutorial shows how to use [**Nvidia Cosmos-predict2**](https://github.com/nvidia-cosmos/cosmos-predict2), released June 2025 to generate physics aware synthetic images for training models for visual computing.
+This tutorial shows how to use [**NVIDIA Cosmos-predict2**](https://github.com/nvidia-cosmos/cosmos-predict2), released June 2025 to generate physics aware synthetic images for training models for visual computing.
 The tutorial will show hands-on approaches on how to generate text- and image-prompted images and videos, automatically segment and label objects of interest and prepare data for model training in [Edge Impulse Studio](https://edgeimpulse.com/).

 We'll start with a comparison of other methods and models, walk through an easy to perform web-based demo, dive into self-hosting the smaller models, use local AI-labeling models, take full advantage of single-image generation with batching and prompt enrichment with LLMs, before we move to the larger models and video generation.